Critical and Interpretive Public Administration

 - Further the development of research methods usually employed within these approaches, such as ethnography, framing analysis, discourse analysis, etc.

-- Improve the participants teaching of critical and interpretive approaches.
+- Improve participants’ teaching of critical and interpretive approaches.

-- And in the long term, improve critical and interpretive administrative and political research in the Netherlands and Flanders.
+- In the long term, solidify critical and interpretive administrative and political research in the Netherlands and Flanders.

-In order to achieve our goals, we propose the following activities:
+To achieve these goals, we engage in the following activities:

-- Organize a recurring panel at the NIG annual work conference, and additional panel sessions at international conferences such as ECPR, International Public Policy Conference (ICPP), EGPA, and IRSPM.
+- Organize a recurring panel at the NIG Annual Work Conference, and additional panel sessions at international conferences such as held by the European Consortium for Political Research (ECPR), International Public Policy Conference (ICPP), the European Group for Public Administration (EGPA), and the European Network for Public Administration (ENPA).

-- Contribute to NIG education in the form of an elective course for the PhD training program.
+- Contribute to NIG education in the form of a course for the PhD training program.

-- Publish proceedings of the research colloquium in an edited volume or special issue (to be published towards the end of the colloquium duration).
-Next to this publication we also strive for journal publications in international peer-reviewed academic journals
+- Publish proceedings of the research colloquium in a special issue (to be published towards the end of the colloquium duration).
+Next to this publication we also strive for journal publications in international peer-reviewed academic journals.

 With the colloquium, we expect to generate the following output:

-- Improved professionalization of scholars using a critical or interpretive approach.
+- Improved professionalization of public administration scholars using a critical or interpretive approach.

 - A recurring panel at the NIG annual work conference.